NFL Power Rankings: QB play is down this season and the league is suffering for it

 There was a lot of ugly quarterback play Sunday.
 Four teams put up six points or less.
 Not all of that bad play came from overwhelmed backups pressed into action.

 Even the elite quarterbacks haven't been that great.
 Burrow got off to a rough start, though he's heating up.
-Josh Allen threw a terrible interception on Sunday night and is tied for the NFL lead with nine of them.
+Josh Allen threw a terrible interception Sunday night and is tied for the NFL lead with nine of them.
 Mahomes hasn't lived up to his normal standard.
 Jalen Hurts has been good but not great.
-These are supposed to be the NFL's must-watch superstars, and none of them are playing as well as they did last season.
+These are supposed to be the NFL's must-watch superstars, and none of them is playing as well as he did last season.

 It doesn't sound like much if a handful of teams are much worse off at quarterback, but it's a big deal on Sunday when half of the games in the early window are unwatchable.